 Yes.
 Some people may benefit from a few phone calls to help them work through their situation and options.
 For others, one phone call may be all that they need.
 We tend to leave that decision to the caller.
 We might arrange a follow-up with somebody in distress to check how they’re doing

 Quite often, our callers will get back in touch with us when they need our support on a different matter.

 What is an example of an employment matter?

-Examples include if you’re at risk of redundancy, have a contractual query around furlough or your salary, rights around maternity leave, requesting flexible working, or maybe raising an issue with your company in the form of a grievance.
+Examples include if you’re at risk of redundancy, have a contractual query, rights around maternity leave, requesting flexible working, or maybe raising an issue with your company in the form of a grievance.

 We’ll focus on your rights, the process and exploring your options.
 Our aim is to help you feel more confident about the next call, email or meeting; whatever’s coming up next.

 We talk to people about a range of subjects from mental health to work pressures, domestic abuse to bereavement.